A few days ago, AudioCraft was released to the public, this post assumes that you know what it is but you may not have played with it yet.

 2. Stop the service: service audiocraft stop

-3. Restart the service: service audiocraft stop
+3. Restart the service: service audiocraft restart

 4. Check the logs journalctl -u audiocraft -f